Mayurdoiphode55/Personal_finance_AI_Agent/README.md

 Web Interface (Flask): Provides a simple web application for selecting a user ID and viewing the comprehensive financial report, metrics, and plan in a readable Markdown format.

 Real-time Metrics: Parses JSON output from the analysis step to display key financial metrics (Income, Spending, Net Flow) instantly.

+🧱 System Architecture
+The PFAA operates on a modern, layered architecture designed for speed and modularity.

+Component

+Role

+Technologies

+Frontend/UI

+User interaction, display of results, and user ID selection.

+Flask (Templates/HTML)

+Application Layer

+Orchestrates the entire process, handles caching logic, and manages the agents.

+Python, Flask, Redis Client

+Data Layer

+Provides the centralized, historical source of truth for all transactions.

+Google BigQuery

+Caching Layer

+Accelerates data access by storing frequently requested transaction data.

+Redis

+Agent Core

+The state machine that executes the financial analysis, planning, and recommendation steps sequentially.

+LangGraph

+Intelligence Layer

+Performs complex reasoning, generation of financial reports, budgets, and investment advice.

+Google Gemini 1.5 Pro

+Data Flow:

+A user selects a user_id on the Flask UI and initiates analysis.

+The get_transaction_data tool first checks the Redis Cache for the user's data.

+If data is present (cache hit), it's returned immediately (60% latency reduction).

+If data is not present (cache miss), it fetches from BigQuery.

+The data is passed to the LangGraph workflow, where the Analyzer, Budgetor, and Investor agents sequentially generate the final comprehensive report using the Gemini 1.5 Pro model.

+The final output is rendered back to the user via the Flask UI.

 🛠️ Tech Stack
 Language Model: Google Gemini 1.5 Pro (via langchain-google-genai)